 Writer and Publicist, Billy Wadd.
 Known for the large “wadds” of $100 bills he always carried, the west side boss of the Devil’s Diciples [sic] in Detroit, Wadd testified against his nephew in the brutal murders of a family in Livonia, Michigan.
 In motorcycle clubs, cooperation with authorities, even to bring child-killers to justice, is seen as being a “snitch” – as having betrayed your colors.
 The reluctant hero who was forced to leave Detroit, the man who did the right thing at the cost of his marriage and those “wadds” of $100 bills, we wrote his story in “You Know Who I Am”.
 Though our marketing efforts, Wadd appeared on WDIV-TV Detroit on the 10th anniversary of the murders; as a guest on a nationally syndicated radio show discussing the Virginia Tech murders; and was featured on an episode of The History Channel’s “Gangland” series. (see Gangland Devils Diciples, DDMC Detroit, Michigan Full Documentary for the Billy Wadd story)

 First Web Guy, University of Richmond.
 Loved working with my staff and students using, at the time, brand new internet technology.
 One of those “black and white television, invent and discover it as you go along” moments in 20th century communications.
 Pre-CSS, pre-wysiwyg-editors, everything hand-coded.
 My typical workshop opening line was: “On the day the telegraph was invented, the Pony Express tried to buy faster horses.
 They didn’t realize that the world had changed.”
-Did a lot of great work at UR including creating a “student/prospective student portal,” building a “content management system,” as well as creating, building and managing the University’s initial Web Development office (with all due “academica politica” naturally).
+Did a lot of great work at UR including creating a “student/prospective student portal,” building a “content management system,” as well as creating, building and managing the University’s initial Web Development office (overcoming a good amount of academic politics and inertia).
 Presented workshops and lectures on campus, online, and on several occasions at the national educational conference, EduCause. (see “Content Management System” and “Student Portal Website” for examples of work done at UR)

 Church President, First Unitarian Universalist Church of Richmond.
 Social Responsibility Council, member of the Board, then Church prez.
 Did some really good, gratifying work at First UU.
 Wrote and delivered several sermons.
 Expanded the church’s programs; increased the budget thanks to successful back-to-back pledge campaigns.
 Learned about church polity and congregational leadership.
 As church president, raised the profile and increased resources for our social responsibility programs.
 Work included service at the Daily Planet homeless shelter, river cleanup with our youth groups, CARITAS week, and sponsoring lectures and debates on social issues.
 I said then and I’ll say again: “I see most of my religion in other people’s faces.”

 Best Recommendation Ever.
 When I asked my dinner companions where they’d like to dine, Meredith, 8, and Allison, 4, screeched in an ear-piercing chorus: “Chuck E. Cheese!!!!”
-Years ago, I had no earthly idea what a Chuck E. Cheese might be … but how bad could even a pepperoni-smiley-faced pizza be?
+Years ago, I had no earthly idea what a Chuck E. Cheese might be … but how bad could even a smiley-face pepperoni pizza be?
 The moment Chuck E.’s door blasted open, I knew I had a choice — become a very tall 4 / 8 year old or go bat crap crazy in short order.
 I ran, I jumped.
-I whooped and hollered, played stiff-armed monster, laughed and made faces suddenly recalled from childhood.
+I whooped and hollered, played stiff-armed monster, laughed and made faces spontaneously recalled from my childhood.
 At one point, I might have stuck out my tongue at some little brat.
-As we left Craaazz E.’s, Meredith looked up at me, ear-to-ear grin, and proclaimed: “Bill, I’ll bet you’re the only grownup that really LIKES Chuck E. Cheese!”
+As we left Craaazz E.’s ~~ one little darling holding each hand ~~ Meredith looked up at me, ear-to-ear grin, and proclaimed: “Bill, I bet you’re the only grownup that really LIKES Chuck E. Cheese!”
 Best.
 Recommendation.
 Ever.

 Volunteer, Chesapeake Bay Foundation.
 Working with Jeff Painter, CBF volunteer coordinator, and a great bunch of environmentalists, provided opportunities for volunteers to get hands-on involvement in tree plantings, stream cleanups, and canoe trips for middle schoolers.
 I remember the girl at our “what did you learn” session at the end of the day.
 She ran through all the great, important, critical, must be protected, environmentally-essential aspects of the pungent wetland marshes we’d spent the afternoon exploring.
 Finally she came to the truth of the matter: “I don’t care what anyone says!
 This place is disgusting!”
 To cheers, laughter and applause.
 Great memories of our learning retreats to a little island in the Chesapeake Bay near Tanger.
 Drinking beer with fishermen from nearby “dry” islands.
 Midnight skinny-dipping on the shore by the bonfire.
 I was a younger, thinner man.